chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-database-plugin-4.5.markdown

 A rollback script **must** have the same name as the installation script it is associated with, and must have the moniker `-rollback` attached to it.

-**Note:** If a script fails and you perform a rollback, XL Deploy has kept track of whihc installation scripts were executed successfully and **only** executes the associated rollback scripts for those.
+**Note:** If a script fails and you perform a rollback, XL Deploy executes **all** rollback scripts, not only the rollback scripts that correspond to the installation scripts that were successfully executed.

 ## Naming SQL scripts